hulinxiang/Android-Software/items/report.md

     * Description of feature:  <br>
     * Description of implementation: <br>

-2. [UI-Test].
+2. [UI-Layout].
 Complete UI tests using espresso (not covered in lectures/labs) of reasonable quality and coverage of the App. (hard)
     * Code to the Data File [users_interaction.json](link-to-file), [search-queries.xml](link-to-file), ...
     * Description of feature: <br>
     * Description of implementation:  <br>

-3. [Data-Deletion].
+3. [Data-Profile].
 Implement Deletion for your chosen tree data structure, and the deletion must serve a purpose within your application. (medium)
     * Code to the Data File [users_interaction.json](link-to-file), [search-queries.xml](link-to-file), ...
     * Description of feature:  <br>
     * Description of implementation:  <br>

-4. [FB-Persist].
-Use Firebase to persist all data used in your app. (medium)
+4. [Data-Deletion].
+Implement Deletion for your chosen tree data structure, and the deletion must serve a purpose within your application. (medium)
     * Code to the Data File [users_interaction.json](link-to-file), [search-queries.xml](link-to-file), ...
     * Description of feature:  <br>
     * Description of implementation:  <br>

-5. [P2P-DM].
-Provide users with the ability to message each other directly in private. (hard)
+5. [FB-Persist].
+Use Firebase to persist all data used in your app. (medium)
     * Code to the Data File [users_interaction.json](link-to-file), [search-queries.xml](link-to-file), ...
     * Description of feature:  <br>
     * Description of implementation: <br>

 6. [Interact-Micro].
 The ability to micro-interact with items/users (e.g. like, block, connect to another user, etc.) [stored in-memory]. (easy)